mkellner/devbox/README.md

 Use the Discussions link above to ask questions.

+> Warning:
+> Connecting things incorrectly can cause things to break.
+>
+> Ask if you are unsure.

 # Getting started

 You need a host computer - macOS or Windows or Linux.